anirudh-som/anirudh-som.github.io/_pages/home.md

 Anirudh Som is an Applied Machine Learning expert with over a decade of experience developing machine learning frameworks across different application domains.
 Currently he serves as Vice President Applied AI/ML in the Payment Solutions team at [JPMorganChase](https://www.jpmorganchase.com/about).
 Previously he was at [SRI](https://www.sri.com/) where he led R&D efforts for high-impact government programs.

-Anirudh combines strong technical depth with practical execution, holding multiple patents and has published extensively at leading AI venues such as ACL, CVPR, and ECCV.
-Anirudh earned his Ph.D. in Electrical Engineering from Arizona State University, where he was advised by [Dr. Pavan Turaga](https://pavanturaga.com/).
+Anirudh combines strong technical depth with practical execution, holding multiple patents and has published at leading AI venues such as ACL, CVPR, and ECCV.
+He earned his Ph.D. in Electrical Engineering from Arizona State University, where he was advised by [Dr. Pavan Turaga](https://pavanturaga.com/).
 He is passionate about translating cutting-edge research into real-world impact.

 <!--
 Change-Date: October_27_2025